tiagomenegaz/springs-n-mass/README.md

-# uwa-2014-cits2014-2
+# Springs and Mass Variation

-This is the Matlab solution to the second question of the second Assignment for CITS2401
+This is my Matlab solution to the second question of the first Assignment of CITS2401.

+The description of the problem is the PDF file located at the root of this repository.